Quansight-Labs/quansight-labs-site/posts/2020/08/reproducible-builds.md

 +MD5 (info/test/test_time_dependencies.json) = ca1e35258bf3ce4719b090a90f886cd6
 ```

-I'm sure _some_ of these changes are necessary as the refer to which Python version the package refers to ; but let's
+I'm sure _some_ of these changes are necessary as they are related to which Python version the package refers to; but let's
 look in more detail at one of those:

 ```bash